highvail/acm-app-lifecycle/README.md

     pod/reverse-words-68795d69ff-xmwc6   1/1     Running   0          4m39s
     ```

-5. Run the same query against the cluster located in US (`Production` cluster).
+5. Run the same query against the cluster located in NA (`Production` cluster).
 See that we don't have any pods running.

     ```bash
-    oc --context pro -n reverse-words-region get deployments,services,pods
+    oc --context prod-n reverse-words-region get deployments,services,pods

     No resources found in reverse-words-region namespace.
     ```

 ### Migrating our Application

-Let's say that due to some  law enforcement, our application cannot run on EU servers anymore and we need to move it to US-based servers.
+Let's say that due to some  law enforcement, our application cannot run on EU servers anymore and we need to move it to NA-based servers.
 We can do that with a single  command.
-If you remember, we created two `PlacementRules`, one matching `EU` servers and another matching `US` servers.
-We will patch our `Subscription` so it stops using `EU` based servers `PlacementRule` and starts using `US` based servers `PlacementRule`.
+If you remember, we created two `PlacementRules`, one matching `EU` servers and another matching `NA` servers.
+We will patch our `Subscription` so it stops using `EU` based servers `PlacementRule` and starts using `NA` based servers `PlacementRule`.

 Changing the `PlacementRule` used by our `Subscription` will move our application from one region to the other automatically.

 1. Patch the `Subscription`.
-The following patch updates the `PlacementRule` used by the `Subscription` to `us-region-clusters`.
+The following patch updates the `PlacementRule` used by the `Subscription` to `na-region-clusters`.

     ```bash
     oc --context hub -n reverse-words-region patch \
        subscription.apps.open-cluster-management.io/reversewords-region-app-subscription \
-       -p '{"spec":{"placement":{"placementRef":{"name":"us-region-clusters"}}}}' \
+       -p '{"spec":{"placement":{"placementRef":{"name":"naregion-clusters"}}}}' \
        --type=merge
    ```

-2. Our application will be moved from `EU` cluster to `US` cluster automatically.
+2. Our application will be moved from `EU` cluster to `NA` cluster automatically.
 See the commands and outputs:

     The application will not run on `EU` (`development` cluster) anymore.